Screening & Interviewing

 While some repetition is normal, doing it methodically for every technical question is a common stalling tactic used to mask the latency of interview co-pilots.

-The "Sunk Cost" Trap: Why Manual Detection Fails
+Why Manual Detection Fails

 The most effective way to prevent interview co-pilots in coding tests and screens is to remove the human element from the first round entirely.